FluxML/Flux.jl/docs/src/models/advanced.md

 end

 function (m::CustomModel)(x)
+  # Arbitrary code can go here, but note that everything will be differentiated.
+  # Zygote does not allow some operations, like mutating arrays.

   return m.chain(x) + x

-  # You can put arbitrary code here, but note that everything here will be differentiated.
-  # Zygote does not allow some operations, like mutating arrays.
 end

 # Call @functor to allow for training.
 Described below in more detail.